Meet the Team - Our Trustees

 How has being a Trustee enriched your life?

-It’s a very rewarding experience and gives me an opportunity to learn more about how charities function.
-Everyone involved at Potential Plus UK is so committed to supporting high learning potential children, and they are great to work with in terms of how constructive and creative they are.
+Being a Trustee is a very rewarding experience, and an amazing opportunity to learn more about how charities function.
+Everyone at Potential Plus UK is so committed to supporting high learning potential children, and it’s been a pleasure to see the charity develop over the last few years.

-What could talk about for hours without getting bored?
+What could you talk about for hours without getting bored?

 What are you proud of?